 All payments which go through the Encore site (on-site) are transferred using our payments provider, Stripe.
 Stripe has been audited by a PCI-certified auditor and is certified to PCI Service Provider Level 1.
 This is the most stringent level of certification available in the payments industry.

-Encore transfers a deposit amounting to 15% of the Artist’s Performance fee to the Artist when they accept a booking through Encore.
+Encore transfers a deposit amounting to 10% of the Artist’s Total quote to the Artist when they accept a booking through Encore.

-Encore transfers the remainder of the Performance fee and their Travel expenses to the Artist 3 working days after the Event date.
+Encore transfers the remainder of the Net fee to the Artist 5 working days after the Event date.
 Exact timing of the payment may vary depending on different Artist and Client bank accounts.

-Encore takes a Service fee of 15% of the Performance fee on all bookings, including bookings agreed via direct messages.
+Encore takes a Service fee of 20% of the Total quote on all bookings, including bookings agreed via direct messages.
 This covers the cost of providing support and improving the Encore service for musicians.

-The take-home pay which the Artist receives is know as their Earnings.
+The take-home pay which the Artist receives is known as their Earnings.
 The full breakdown of the Artist’s fee can be viewed on their Payments dashboard.

 Though most booking payments take place through the Stripe payment system, when Clients submit their payment details they can choose to pay Artists using off-site methods such as cash or cheque on the day of the Event.